 Also, always use distilled water in all your recipes.
 It will help keep your products free of bacteria/mold.

-Feel free to leave me a comment-I’m always open to learning more and certainly don’t claim to know everything (not even close) about DIY skin care!
+Be sure to leave me a comment if you believe I’ve gotten anything wrong-I’m always open to learning more and certainly don’t claim to know everything (not even close) about DIY skin care!
 There is much to learn!
 Also, please let me know if you have any questions!

 UPDATE: I originally suggested using NeoDefend for your preservative but have changed my mind and the post to reflect the new information I have found.
 Neodefend may or may not be as effective in preserving cleansers because it does it’s best job when the pH is around 3-6.
 Optiphen Plus is a better choice for cleansers if you are making large batches.
 It covers a much wider range and is formaldehyde and paraben free.